Bert Hawthorne

-Herbert William Hawthorne (17 December 1943 – 14 April 1972) was a New Zealand racing driver.
-He was born in Derryhennett, County Armagh, Northern Ireland and immigrated to New Zealand at 13 years of age.
+Herbert William Hawthorne (17 December 1943 – 14 April 1972) was a New Zealand racing driver, born in Derryhennett, County Armagh, Northern Ireland, immigrated to New Zealand at 13 years of age.
+After racing in NZ, Europe, North and South America he was killed at the April 1972 Jim Clark Memorial F2 race at the Hockenheimring, at nearly the same place Clark died in 1968.

 Racing career

 Hawthorne started racing in the mid-to-late 1960s with a Ford Anglia.
 He moved to the United Kingdom to work as a racing mechanic at Ron Tauranac's Brabham factory.
 He built a Brabham BT21 and shipped it back to New Zealand where he raced it in the National Formula category for twin-cam, 1600 cm3 engines.
 He became friends with Allan McCall, who was impressed with Hawthorne's racing talent.

 Hawthorne returned to the UK with a limited budget to race in Formula 3, then went to the US to race in the North American Formula B/Atlantic Championship where he became vice-champion of the series in 1971.